 - Island Hopping.
 Bantayan Island is also known for island hopping.
 Other secluded islands like Virgin Island, Hilantagaan Island are also on your reach.
 Motorized boats are directly available anywhere in Sta.
 Fe’s shoreline.
-And most of them relatively accommodates up to 10-12 persons.
+And most of them relatively accommodate up to 10-12 persons.

 - Fish Feeding.
-Fishing is the major source of livelihood in Bantayan, guests expect a lot of fish sanctuaries in the island.
+Fishing is the major source of livelihood in Bantayan, guests expect a lot of fish sanctuaries on the island.
 This also became a tourist attraction, as they open these sanctuaries for fish feeding activity.

 - Skydive.
 Wish to bring your adventures to the next level?
 Try throwing yourself out from a soaring place.
 Skydive Greater Cebu is the newest hair-raising adventure in Bantayan Island.
 Avail their tandem jump or get your solo certificate that starts at P18,000 and additional P1,000 if you choose to land on the beach.